Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ### Background
 - Fatih has a degree in economics, also studied sociology, HR in a Master's course.
 Worked as an HR officer in the government.
-- Moved to Belgium with his family 8 months ago, because of political reasons.
-He is an asylim seeker.
+- He is an asylim seeker who had to leave his country because of political reasons.
+It was a dangerous path, but now he is in Belgium with his family (8 months).
 - Fatih is a family man, and enjoys having walks with his son.
 - Likes to  travel.
 - Favourite locations: parks and gardens, historical places with authentic architecture, especially Roman and Visantium.